-Since a child growing up on a rural Tennessee farm, I’ve been a voracious reader of books about characters in far off lands.
-Places I always dreamed that someday I’d be able to visit.
-As an adult, living and working in New York City, I continued to feed this habit of escape through books, travel magazines and travel shows.
+Since I was a child growing up on a rural Tennessee farm, I’ve been a voracious reader of books about characters in far off lands from places I always dreamed that someday I’d be able to visit.
+As an adult living and working in New York City, I continued to feed this habit of escape through books, travel magazines and travel shows.

 For me, international travel began as a way to escape the stress of running a growing television production and syndication company.
 Leaving a select few friends and family with a “secret” email address for “urgent issues” only, I’d set off for as many days as I could afford to be away (usually a week or less) on an exciting and often sparsely planned adventure to a new destination and just get lost.

 While traveling, I noticed I became not only more relaxed, but regained a sense of wonder and curiosity that I had not felt since I was a child on that farm in Tennessee.

 I’ve read that a human’s senses are hyper aware when visiting a place for the first time, hearkening back to our primitive selves when our survival instincts kick into overdrive and warn us to be more aware in new surroundings.
 I believe it.

 When my eyes see something they’ve never seen before, my nose smells a foreign aroma or my palette tastes a new flavor, an intense physical and mental reaction occurs.
 The dull and routine gives way and my entire thought process changes.

 However, most of the time the appeal of a destination comes not from the natural beauty, exotic tastes or smells and sites, it comes from the people.
 The connection with people, some of whom you don’t even share a common language but are still able to communicate non verbally, is by far the sweetest part of travel and the part that has changed my life forever.